 The “end of the world” won't come so easily.
-To those who expected nature would get rid of us I'm sorry to make them notice it's being late.
-It won't arrive some mature extraterrestrial culture to educate us, menacing to exterminate us if we don't behave.
+To those who expected nature would get rid of us I'm sorry to make them notice it's being late already.
+It won't arrive some mature extraterrestrial culture to educate us, menacing with extermination if we don't behave.
 What will actually happen is what has been happening so far without most people assuming it, specially in the late centuries, that our environment will continue gradually degrading to a less healthy version.
 So, what do you do or suggest to do about it?

 To reduce global population you:

 And to reduce contamination you propose:

 Do you feel that I'm treating you like an idiot with my questionnaire?
 Don't killing the messenger; going through life like an idiot has always been the choice of the masses.
 The point of my sarcasm is that there is an underlying ethical problem to address before the two practical ones, the tendency to avoid responsibility.
 Some problems don't just go away by themselves, especially if we're feeding them each and every day, so giving them some time is not enough.
 Anyone knows but denies that the only possible action against overpopulation is to stop having children (discarding those that imply killing people, of course) and against contamination is to moderate our producing and consuming habits, what includes a controlled, responsible use of technology.
 Birth control is also a matter of moderation (and first of responsibility since, to be honest, most children come into this world by accident.)